Properly Outer Actions of Tensor Categories on C$^*$-algebras: Preliminaries

 \begin{defn} The inclusion $B\subset A$ is called \textbf{\Cs-discrete} if $A^\diamondsuit\subset A$ is dense in norm. \end{defn}

 We shall now introduce the tensor categorical aspects of \Cs-discrete inclusions.
-A {\bf $*$-algebra object in $\cC$} is a \emph{lax} tensor functor $(\IA, \IA^2):\cC^{\op}\to \Vec$ into the category of (not necessarily finite-dimensional) complex vector spaces equipped with a $*$-structure given by a conjugate-linear natural transformation $\{j^{\IA}:\IA(c)\to \IA(\overline{c})\}_{c\in\cC}$ which is involutive, unital and reverses multiplication.\footnote{We are really talking about algebra objects in $\Vec(\cC),$ the category of linear functors $\cC^{\op}\to \Vec$ with natural linear transformations, but we shall obfuscate this detail from our discussion.} (For further details on the $*$-structure, we refer the reader to \cite[Definition 22]{JP17}).
+A {\bf $*$-algebra object in $\cC$} is a \emph{lax} tensor functor $(\IA, \IA^2):\cC^{\op}\to \Vec$ into the category of (not necessarily finite-dimensional) complex vector spaces equipped with a $*$-structure given by a conjugate-linear natural transformation $\{j^{\IA}:\IA(c)\to \IA(\overline{c})\}_{c\in\cC}$ which is involutive, unital, and reverses multiplication.\footnote{We are really talking about algebra objects in $\Vec(\cC),$ the category of linear functors $\cC^{\op}\to \Vec$ with natural linear transformations, but we shall obfuscate this detail from our discussion.} (For further details on the $*$-structure, we refer the reader to \cite[Definition 22]{JP17}).
 That $(\IA,\IA^2)$ is lax tensor means that the tensorator $\IA^2$ natural transformation $\{\IA^2_{a,b}: \IA(a)\otimes \IA(b)\to \IA(a\otimes b)\}_{a,b\in \cC}$, consisting of not necessarily isomorphisms is unital and associative.
 For further details, we direct the reader to \cite[\S2.2]{JP17}.
 Furthermore, we say a $*$-algebra object is {\bf connected} if $\IA(1_\cC)\cong \IC.$

 As proven in \cite[Theorem 2]{JP17}, $*$-algebra objects in $\cC$ correspond to \emph{cyclic} $\cC$-module $*$-categories.
-That is, a $*$-category $\cM$ together with a chosen object $m\in \cM$ and a $\cC$-module structure on $\cM$ yield the same data as a $*$-algebra object $\IA.$ A $*$-algebra object $\IA$ is a {\bf \Cs-algebra object} if its corresponding $\cC$-module $*$-category $\cM$ is a \Cs-category (i.e. every $*$-algebra of endomorphisms in $\cM$ is in fact a \Cs-algebra) \cite[Definition 25]{JP17}.
+That is, a $*$-category $\cM$ together with a chosen object $m\in \cM$ and a $\cC$-module structure on $\cM$ such that every object in $\cM$ has the form $c\otimes m$ for $c\in \cC$, yield the same data as a $*$-algebra object $\IA.$ A $*$-algebra object $\IA$ is a {\bf \Cs-algebra object} if its corresponding $\cC$-module $*$-category $\cM$ is a \Cs-category (i.e. every $*$-algebra of endomorphisms in $\cM$ is in fact a \Cs-algebra) \cite[Definition 25]{JP17}.